Robb Armstrong

-Robb Armstrong is an African American cartoonist, best known for creating the comic strip Jump Start.
-His comic strip Jump Start is the most widely syndicated daily strip by an African American in the world.
+Robb Armstrong (born March 4, 1962) is an African American cartoonist, best known for creating the comic strip Jump Start.
+Jump Start is the most widely syndicated daily strip written by an African American.

 Early life and education

 Armstrong was born on March 4, 1962, in West Philadelphia, Pennsylvania.
 Armstrong's mother, Dorothy was a seamstress.
 He was the youngest of the five children.

 Armstrong attended the Shipley School in Bryn Mawr.
 During the senior year of high-school he completed a three-week internship with cartoonist Signe Wilkinson.
 He studied advertising design at the College of Visual and Performing Arts at Syracuse University and graduated with a Bachelor of Fine Arts degree.

 Career

 Early career

 During college, he began submitting his comic Hector to The Daily Orange his freshman year and later became art director at the newspaper.
-Hector was a cynical, lazy black college kid who is accompanied by Meatball and Julias; a dog with human ears.
-When this character didn't work well outside the college boundaries, he worked over the next four year to reshape Hector into Jump Start.
+Hector is a cynical, lazy black college kid who is accompanied by Meatball and Julias; a dog with human ears.
+When this character didn't work well outside the college boundaries, he worked over the next four years to reshape Hector into Jump Start.
 During his early years as a cartoonist, he held a day-job at Weightman advertising in Philadelphia.